derekl-beep/stackedit-notes/Control Theory.md

 \end{aligned}
 $$, where we have assumed $dv=\frac{d}{dt}x(t)$ and $u=e^{-st}$.

-The Laplace transform makes it possible
+The Laplace transform makes derivative operations become polynomial operations in the $s$ domain.

 ### Dynamical Systems